MusicalStateMachines/CadenceDetector/README.md

-# cadece_detector
+# cadence_detector
-A python package for cadence detection on music xml score.
+A python package for cadence detection on music xml scores.
 The scan returns files with measure and offset locations of PACs, IACs, and HCs, as well as a musicxml file with cadence labels on the score.
 # Installation
 pip install cadence_detector